 When shopping for carrots you should always look for the same things: Look for carrots that are smooth, firm, and crisp and have a deep color, an indicator of flavor.
-Avoid any with soft spots, discoloration, or sprouts from the root itself.
+Avoid any soft spots, discoloration, or sprouts from the root itself.
 If you’re buying them with their tops, the greens should look, well, green and vibrant, not flimsy, wilted, and brown.

 HOW TO STORE

 If you don’t have immediate plans for your carrots, Store them by removing all the leaves first; they’ll draw moisture from the root, so store them separately in a perforated plastic bag in the vegetable crisper.
-Store the carrots in a perforated plastic bag, also in the crisper, and avoid storing next to ethylene gas–releasing fruits like apples, apricots, melons, and figs. Carrots will stay crisp and sweet for weeks when stored properly.
+Store the carrots in a perforated plastic bag, also in the crisper, and avoid storing them next to ethylene gas–releasing fruits like apples, apricots, melons, and figs. Carrots will stay crisp and sweet for weeks when stored properly.

 HOW TO PREPARE

 Wash carrots thoroughly with cold water, using a vegetable brush or your fingertips to get any grit off the surface.
 Peeling is optional—we tend to do this only with older, thicker carrots.
-To prepare the stems, rinse them in cold water and spin or pat dry with clean kitchen towels.
+To prepare the stems, rinse them in cold water and spin or pat them dry with clean kitchen towels.